Once upon a time, in a

 it, ducking and weaving as the dragon led it through the

-Inside the cockpit, Gwen manoeuvred the starship out of harm's way while Dorian, Emily, and Odysseus all held on for dear life.
+Inside the cockpit, Gwen manoeuvred the starship around peaks and swipes of the dragon’s tail while Dorian, Emily, and Odysseus all held onto whatever they could.

-"Is there any way we can kill this thing mid-fight without destroying the crystal?" asked Emily as she clung to a handle which hung from the ceiling.
+"Is there any way we can kill this thing mid-fight without destroying the crystal?" asked Emily, clinging to a handle on the ceiling.